Thank you for visiting our site and becoming a part of The 6th Family.

 The Next Challenge

 As artists, we must continue to create and challenge ourselves in order to grow.
-With the support of my inspiring and amazing family, my loving wife, and true friends, it is this drive that lead me to dream big once more and create The 6th Clothing Co.
+With the support of my inspiring and amazing parents and sisters and some truly great friends, it is this drive that lead me to dream big once more and create The 6th Clothing Co.

 The idea behind the logo is an evolution of my Court Vision Creative brand.
 Rooted in my love of the game of basketball.
 The logo symbolizes the lines at the top of the basketball key.
 The "6" represents the 6th man/woman, and the opening represents a lane for those who are behind the mission to step to the line.